Azure-Samples/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 # Workshop: migrate this project to Azure

 > [!IMPORTANT]
-> `GitHub Copilot app modernization for Java` is in preview and is subject to change before becoming generally available.
+> `GitHub Copilot App Modernization for Java` is in preview and is subject to change before becoming generally available.

-GitHub Copilot app modernization for Java (Preview), also referred to as `app modernization for Java`, assists with app assessment, planning and code remediation.
+GitHub Copilot App Modernization for Java (Preview), also referred to as `App Modernization for Java`, assists with app assessment, planning and code remediation.
 It automates repetitive tasks, boosting developer confidence and speeding up the Azure migration and ongoing optimization.

-In this workshop, you learn how to use GitHub Copilot app modernization for Java (Preview) to assess and migrate a sample Java application `asset-manager` to Azure.
-For more information about the sample application, see [Asset Manager](README.md).
+In this workshop, you learn how to use GitHub Copilot App Modernization for Java (Preview) to assess and migrate a sample Java application `asset-manager` to Azure.
+This application consists of two sub-modules, **Web** and **Worker**.
+For more information about this sample application, see [Asset Manager](README.md).

 ## Prerequisites